How Secure is Code Generated by ChatGPT?: Security Analysis of the Code

 As was the case in the previous example, when asked about the behavior of the program on a malicious input, ChatGPT realizes that the code is vulnerable.
 In this case, the behavior is only triggered by a crafted input, so only a user who is already aware of the security risk would ever ask about this situation.
 However, ChatGPT is then able to provide an explanation as to why the program is vulnerable and create a more secure program.
 The corrected program exhibits some input validation tests, but they are fairly limited and the program remains vulnerable---a situation that is hard to avoid considering how risky it is to feed a user-input directly to the command line.
 Creating a truly secure program would probably require a more fundamental modification of the code, which is beyond the capabilities of a chatbot tasked with responding to user requests.
 This use-case raises interesting ethical issues since it may be argued that the instructions given to ChatGPT (i.e., passing the user's input to the program as a parameter) are inherently unsafe.
 We will return to this issue in Section \ref{sec:diss}.

 \paragraph{Program 3} is a python program that receives a user input and stores it in an SQL database.
 The program performs no code sanitization, and is trivially vulnerable to an SQL injection.
 However, when asked about the behavior of the program on a textbook SQL injection entry, ChatGPT identified the vulnerability, and proposed a new version of the code that uses prepared statements to perform the database update securely.
+The code appear robust, though a more layered defence, incorporating input sanitization and other security features, would be more in line with commonly accepted best practices.

 \paragraph{Program 4} is a C++ program that receives as input a user-supplied username and password, and checks that the username is not contained in the password using a regex.
 This process exposes the host system to a denial of service by way of a ReDos attack\cite{redos} if an adversary submits a crafted input that requires exponential time to process.